OpenDiS/OpenDiS/doc/code_structure/data_structure/exadisnet_class.md

 G.read_paradis('config.data')
 ```

-Then, the dislocation network defined in a `ExaDisNet` object must be wrapped into a [`DisNetManager`](disnetmanager_class.md) object before it can be used within modules, e.g.
+A dislocation network defined in a `ExaDisNet` object must be wrapped into a [`DisNetManager`](disnetmanager_class.md) object before it can be used within modules, e.g.
 ```python
 G = ExaDisNet(...)
 N = DisNetManager(G)